OpenACC/openacc-best-practices-guide/01-Introduction.markdown

-is frequently represented by two distinct variables (`host_A[]` and `device_A[]`, for instance), it's important to remember that when using OpenACC a variable should be thought of as a single object, regardless of whether the it's backed by memory in one or two memory spaces.
+is frequently represented by two distinct variables (`host_A[]` and `device_A[]`, for instance), it's important to remember that when using OpenACC a variable should be thought of as a single object, regardless of whether the it's backed by memory in one or more memory spaces.
 If one assumes that a variable represents two separate memories, depending on where it is used in the program, then it is possible to write programs that access the variable in unsafe ways, resulting in code that would not be portable to devices that share